 The paint device has the following limitations:

-The class Render::WPdfRenderer implements a XHTML to PDF renderer.
-It can be used to create mult-page reports, without the need for programming tedious layouting using a low-level drawing API.
+The class Render::WPdfRenderer implements an XHTML to PDF renderer.
+It can be used to create multipage reports, without the need for programming tedious lay outing using a low-level drawing API.

 The rendering engine supports only a subset of XHTML.
 See the documentation of Render::WTextRenderer for more information.

 Although the rendering class itself can render to any

 WPaintDevice (with font metrics), by far the most common

 use-case is to render to a PDF document using

 WPdfImage.
 Typically, you will want to adapt the pixel

 resolution By default it uses a pixel resolution of 72 DPI,

 which is a common default for printed documents, but differs